krank-art/portfolio/readme.md

 Run `npm run serve-python` to start a `localhost:8000` webserver at `dist/` (make sure you have Python 3+ installed).

+### Windows with WSL

+> **Note:**
+> These installation instructions are deprecated because the output at the end is served via Python.
+> The current deployment target is for PHP and you need to launch Docker to access all features.

 On Windows, its a good idea to run the dev servers on WSL (Windows Subsystem for Linux).
 I ran into problems where the Python server could not be shutdown properly and restarting was very buggy.
 To run Python on Windows 10 & 11, follow these steps: